-Welcome to the Mini 4-H program!
-Mini 4-H is for youth who are in either first or second grade during the current 4-H year.
+We welcome you and your child to the Mini 4-H program.
+Mini 4-H is for boys and girls who are in either first or second grade during the current 4-H year.
 Mini 4-H is designed to supplement and introduce both first and second graders to the Hendricks County 4-H program.

 As a Mini 4-H parent, your job is to guide your child through the activities.
-We suggest that you do not complete the activities for them.
+It is suggested that you do not complete the activities for them.
 Instead, help them, guide them, work with them, and let them do all that they possibly can.
 Learning by doing is the best educational tool that we can provide for our youth.

 Additionally, the Mini 4-H program is set up to allow your child to exhibit a project at the 4-H Fair.
 This project is based on information within this manual.
-The 4-H Fair is an exciting time for 4-H Members and their families.
+The 4-H Fair is an exciting time for 4-H members and families.
 It is a week that allows community youth to showcase their talents, interests and enthusiasm for learning.